National Theatre, London

 There’s excellence throughout the cast, with Janie Dee as Eileen Herlie (the production’s Gertrude) and Allan Corduner as Hume Cronyn (Polonius) both in sparkling form.
 Rarely has Hamlet’s closet scene been played with such credible hilarity.
 Es Devlin works her usual magic in the play’s scenic design, with scenes ingeniously changing behind the opening and closing aperture of the Lyttleton’s curtain.
 Credit too to Charmian Hoare, the production's dialect coach, for capturing such aural perfection from the leading performers.

-The Master and the Cue is new writing at its finest, built upon the most fascinating of stories.
+The Motive and the Cue is new writing at its finest, built upon the most fascinating of stories.
 It is an unmissable night of theatre.

 Runs until 15th July